Problem 1

 2b7447

-The field norm (Exercise 302.2) defined on is multiplicative and takes on positive integer values when restricted to .
+The field norm (Exr 302.2) defined on is multiplicative and takes on positive integer values when restricted to .
 If , we must have .
 This forces either or .
 The remaining elements are irreducible by the same argument.

 Exercise 304.3.